IvanMathy/savannakit-legacy/README.md

+This repository is deprecated.
+Work on this library now happens in https://github.com/IvanMathy/savannakit

 This repository is a fork of louisdh's SavannaKit.
 It is built to be the editor within <a href="https://github.com/ivanmathy/Boop">Boop</a>.
 This repository is not intended to be a successor or replacement to the original; simply a fork that fits Boop's needs.

 Overall, this fork has the following changes: